lazaruskon/Mental-Health-in-the-American-Tech-Industry/README.md

 <h1>What are you going to see on this project?</h1>

-This repo includes four Jupyter Notebooks used for variious stages of my analysis.
+This repo includes four Jupyter Notebooks used in various stages of my analysis.
 We also include links to a presentation on [Canva](https://www.canva.com/design/DAFYMS0ptmk/kQieJH3YlV_TsNN8nv5Fiw/view?utm_content=DAFYMS0ptmk&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) and a Tableau Dashboard.
-For this interactive Dashboard a [Desktop version](url here) and a [Laptop version](url here).
+For this interactive [Dashboard](https://public.tableau.com/views/MentalHealthinUSTechIndustry_laptop_view/DashboardLightMode?:language=en-US&:display_count=n&:origin=viz_share_link) I made a light and dark mode to enhance usability.

 <h1>Data Source</h1>